 - Are there other health benefits to using CBD?

-We’ve learned a lot about CBD over the last decade.
-Most of us realize that it’s non-intoxicating and legal in every state, but there are still some things about it that are not well known.
+We’ve learned a lot about CBD over the last decade, but there are still some things about it that are not well known.

-The truth is, we have an endocannabinoid system (ECS), and we can be deficient in the endogenous cannabinoids our body produces.
+The truth is, we have an endocannabinoid system (ECS), and we can be deficient in those endogenous cannabinoids that our body produces.
 A deficiency like this can manifest in many different ways, as the ECS regulates things like sleep, mood, pain, appetite and other important bodily systems.

 Sometimes we expect medicine to be a magic bullet.
-And occasionally one dose of aspirin will immediately kill a headache.
-But for chronic conditions, have you noticed that the health professional will tell you how important it is to completely finish your prescription, all the way?
+And occasionally one dose of aspirin will immediately kill off a headache.
+But for chronic conditions, have you noticed that health care professionals will tell you how important it is to completely finish your prescription, all the way?

 What’s the right dose of CBD for anxiety disorders and other conditions?
-Many capsules come in dosages starting at 15 to 25 milligrams, which is a good place to start.
-The truth is, it’s going to be different for everyone, and you can’t know for sure until you try it.
+The truth is, it’s going to be different for everyone, and you can’t know for sure what’s going to work best for you until you try it.

 Tips on consuming CBD oil for anxiety